 Fig. \ref{fig:LLSmobility} reveals a significant throughput gain of RSMA over SDMA without and with multi-antenna receivers.
-An immediate observation from Fig. \ref{fig:LLSmobility}is the that throughput performance of RSMA does not saturate with increasing SNR, which is in contrast with the saturating throughput performance of SDMA.
 With the same QoS constraint (i.e., 8 bps/Hz), RSMA supports a much higher user speed (i.e., 40 km/h) than SDMA (i.e., 5 km/h).
-In Fig.~\ref{fig:LLSmobility_MIMO}, one can note the non-monotonic behaviour of the RSMA throughput for SNR=$25$dB, which occurs as the employed power allocation algorithm is suboptimal for MIMO channels.
+In Fig. \ref{fig:LLSmobility}(b), one can note the non-monotonic behaviour of the RSMA throughput for SNR$=25$ dB, which occurs as the employed power allocation algorithm is suboptimal for MIMO channels.
 The results clearly show that RSMA is indeed more robust to user mobility than SDMA owing to its ability to partially decode interference and partially treat interference as noise.